 Our commitment to transparency means we want you to understand every step of your property journey — what happens, when it happens, and what you can do to keep things moving.

-Here’s what to expect during a typical purchase.
 Timings vary — but the steps are consistent.

 We take your details, confirm ID, set up your file, and start the process with the other side.